lsst-dm/dmtn-056/design.rst

             Rephrase the above to make it more clear and preferably avoid using the phrase "foreign key", as that's a SQL concept that doesn't have an obvious meaning in Python.
             We may need to have a Python way to expose the connections to other DataUnits on which a DataUnit's value.

+.. py:class:: DataUnitTypeSet

+    An ordered tuple of unique DataUnit subclasses.

+    Unlike a regular Python tuple or set, a DataUnitTypeSet's elements are always sorted (by the DataUnit type name, though the actual sort order is irrelevant).
+    In addition, the inclusion of certain DataUnit types can automatically lead to to the inclusion of others.
+This can happen because one DataUnit depends on another (most depend on either Camera or SkyMap, for instance), or because a DataUnit (such as ObservedSensor) represents a join between others (such as Visit and PhysicalSensor).
+    For example, if any of the following combinations of DataUnit types are used to initialize a DataUnitTypeSet, its elements will be ``[Camera, ObservedSensor, PhysicalSensor, Visit]``:

+    - ``[Visit, PhysicalSensor]``
+    - ``[ObservedSensor]``
+    - ``[Visit, ObservedSensor, Camera]``
+    - ``[Visit, PhysicalSensor, ObservedSensor]``

+    .. py:method:: __init__(elements)

+        Initialize the DataUnitTypeSet with a reordered and augmented version of the given DataUnit types as described above.

+    .. py::method:: __iter__()

+        Iterate over the DataUnit types in the set.

+    .. py::method:: __len__()

+        Return the number of DataUnit types in the set.

+    .. py::method:: __getitem__(name)

+        Return the DataUnit type with the given name.

+    .. py::method:: pack(values)

+        Compute an integer that uniquely identifies the given combination of :ref:`DataUnit` values.

+        :param dict values: A dictionary that maps :ref:`DataUnit` type names to either the "values" of those units or actual :ref:`DataUnit` instances.

+        :returns: a 64-bit unsigned :py:class:`int`.

+        This method must be used to populate the ``unit_pack`` field in the :ref:``sql_Dataset table`.

+    .. py::method:: expand(registry, values)

+        Transform a dictionary of DataUnit instances from a dictionary of DataUnit "values" by querying the given :py:class:`Registry`.

+        This can (and generally should) be used by concrete :ref:`Registries <Registry>` to implement :py:meth:`Registry.expand`, as it only uses :py:class:`Registry.query`.

 .. todo::

     Where should we document the concrete DataUnit classes?